 Video of the Day

 Sunflowers can be used for cut flower arrangements, sunflower seed harvesting and, after they're mature, feeding animals.

 Varieties of Sunflowers

-Sunflowers can be annual or perennial.
-Annual flowers can have either small or large seeds, bloom in late spring the year they are planted and have stringy roots.
-Both types of sunflowers can produce edible seeds, although it is the largest of the species that have the best seeds for snacking.
+Sunflowers growing as annuals can have either small or large seeds.
+They bloom in late spring in the year they're planted and have stringy roots.
+Both types of sunflowers produce edible seeds, although the largest varieties have the best seeds for snacking.

 To prepare these larger seeds to eat, soak them overnight in 1 gallon of water mixed with 1 cup of salt.
 Dry them in an oven set to 250 degrees Fahrenheit for four to five hours.
 Store the salted and dried seeds in an airtight container.

 Share your bounty with furry or feathered friends in your neighborhood.
 If you want to let the birds eat the seeds, you can leave the sunflower heads on the plants.
 The birds, squirrels and other animals can find the seeds easily.
 Want to store up a winter harvest for the animals?
 Harvest the seeds as you would for your own consumption, and you can put the seeds out for the animals a little at a time during the winter.

 Josie Myers has been a freelance writer and tutor since 2008.
 A mother of three, she was a pre-kindergarten teacher for seven years, is a Pennsylvania-certified tree tender and served as director of parks in her local municipality.
 Myers holds a Bachelor of Arts in music and business from Mansfield University and a Master of Arts in English from West Chester University.